 - It's Been Done: During the Season 4 episode "Science Fair", one student came up with a writing utensil that uses black carbon mineral contained within wood and can be erased after writing:Screech: So, you've invented a pencil.
 Next!

-- Last-Second Word Swap: During the Season 4 episode "The Last to Know", Eric wears a wig to pass himself as a girl in a girls' gym class for the school radio program.
+- During the Season 4 episode "The Last to Know", Eric wears a wig to pass himself as a girl in a girls' gym class for the school radio program.
 To keep the masquerade going, Rachel introduces Eric to her gym teacher as "Eric...a.
 Erica!"
 The gym teacher lets him in without question.

 - Left Hanging: